ImanimalXI/pathos/README.md

 ##TODO / Contribute
 ====================
 Add any ideas, issues or suggestion to the Git project issue tracker.
-Visit the wiki for ideas that are listed for upcoming updates and feel free to pick any topic if you would like to contribute to the project development.
-This code is still in it's infancy.
+Visit the git project pages to check for ideas that are listed for upcoming updates and feel free to pick any topic if you would like to contribute to the project development.This code is still in it's infancy.
 There's lots to do.

 Here's a few things I'd like to fix and add: